RE-IMAGINING RETAIL

 SPEED IS THE NEW CURRENCY

 Shein isn’t just a fast-fashion brand; it’s a supply chain marvel.
-Forget months-long lead times—Shein’s hyper-responsive model designs, produces, and ships products in just five days.
+Forget months-long lead times - Shein’s hyper-responsive model designs, produces, and ships products in just five days.
 This on-demand system slashes waste and keeps inventory nimble, a stark contrast to bloated warehouses elsewhere.
+Now, Shein is extending its reach beyond digital with plans to open pop-up stores, creating physical touchpoints to deepen consumer engagement and drive brand visibility.
 (Supply Chain Brain)

 When the U.S. slapped tariffs on Chinese goods, did that slow down e-commerce giants like Alibaba’s Cainiao, JD.com, and Temu?
 Not a chance.
 Instead, they went on a warehouse shopping spree across America, stockpiling products closer to customers to dodge delays and keep delivery speeds at Amazon levels.
 (FT)